sleroy/x_farming/README.md

 - leafdecay with falling fruit after tree trunk is harvested
 - supports hbhunger mod
 - crates and bags for storage (holds 1 stack)
+- composter

+### Composter

+Right-click/place action with most plants, leaves, harvest, grass... will create/add compost.
+Once full another right-click/place action will give back bonemeal.
+Each item has different chance for creating compost.
+In general items harder to obtain have higher chance of creating compost.
+Additionally other mods can add group `{compost = 50}` to the items, where the number is chance of creating compost.

 ### Crates and Bags